Law of Return

 On the day of arrival in Israel, or occasionally at a later date, a person who enters Israel under the Law of Return as an oleh would receive a certificate confirming their oleh status.
-The person then has three months to decide whether they wish to become a citizen and can renounce citizenship during this time.
-The right to an oleh certificate may be denied if the person is engaged in anti-Jewish activity, is a hazard to the public health or security of the state, or has a criminal past that may endanger public welfare.
+The person then has three months to decide whether they wish to become a citizen and can renounce their prior citizenship during this time.
+Since 2005, the right does not apply to residents of the West Bank or the Gaza Strip due to the Citizenship and Entry into Israel Law.
+The right to an oleh certificate may be denied if the person is engaged in antisemitic activity, is a hazard to the public health or security of the state, or has a criminal past that may endanger public welfare.